strongloop/strongloop.com2/_posts/2017-08-03-the-openapi-spec-and-you-and-ibm.md

 ---
 #The OpenAPI Spec and You (and IBM)

-If you work with APIs at all, either creating or consuming them, you've probably heard of something called the OpenAPI specification—(or its former name, Swagger).

-But if you're fuzzy on the details, don't worry!
+If you work with APIs at all, either creating or consuming them, you've probably heard of something called the [OpenAPI Specification](https://www.openapis.org/specification/repo) (or its former name, Swagger).
+However, you may be fuzzy on the details.
+Don't worry!
 By the end of this post you won't be.

 ###What is this OpenAPI thing, anyway?

 The OpenAPI Specification (OAS) is a way to describe your API so that all its resources and operations can be read by both humans and machines.

-Your OAS document can be in JSON or YAML, and once you have one, you can leverage all sorts of OAS-compliant tools to add really helpful functionality, including:
+Your OAS document can be in JSON or YAML.
+Once you have one, you can leverage all sorts of OAS-compliant tools to add really helpful functionality, including:

 * interactive API documentation
 * SDK generation